-Faith Baptist Church will be led and governed by a group of godly men called Elders, of whom the Lead Pastor is one.
-These are men in whose lives the working of the Holy Spirit is evident, who have given a worthy witness of the authority of Christ in their lives, who have met the qualifications for this office given in the Scriptures: 1 Timothy 3:1-7; Titus 1:5-9; and 1 Peter 5:2-3, who have been called by God to serve as Elders, and who have been appointed by the Council of Elders.
+Faith Baptist Church is led and governed by a group of godly men called Elders, of whom the Lead Pastor is one.
+These are men in whose lives the working of the Holy Spirit is evident, who have given a worthy witness of the authority of Christ in their lives, who are called by the Spirit of God to serve as elders, and who have met the qualifications for this office given in the Scriptures: 1 Timothy 3:1-7; Titus 1:5-9; and 1 Peter 5:2-3, who have been called by God to serve as Elders, and who have been appointed by the Council of Elders.

 The Responsibilities of the Elders are:

 - Exercising a shepherd’s watch over the church, the flock of God (Acts 20:28; John 21:15-17).

 - Showing a consistent study and teaching of the Word of God (1 Tim.
 5:17, 3:2; 1 Thessalonians 5:12).

 - Encouraging others by sound doctrine and refuting in love, through biblical church discipline, those who oppose and contradict the Word of God (James 5:19-20; Galatians 6:1; Titus 1:9; Matthew 18:1-35).

 - Giving diligent labor, caring leadership, exhortation, and guided counsel in the Word (1 Thessalonians 5:12-22; 2 Timothy 2:24-26).

 - Overseeing the operations and ministries of the church (Titus 1:5; 1 Timothy 5:17).

 - Equipping the saints for the work of ministry (Ephesians 4:11-12).